THOMASELOVE/431-classes-2024/movies/breakout1.md

 ## The Six Variables We're Focusing On Today

-We will use the `movies_2024-09-17` data in the **Favorite Movies** directory on our Shared Drive, which describes 228 films mentioned as "favorites" by students in 431 for 2020-2024.
+We will use the `movies_2024-09-17` data in the **Favorite Movies** directory in our Shared Drive Folder, which describes 228 films mentioned as "favorites" by students in 431 for 2020-2024.

 There are six variables (`year`, `length`, `imdb_categories`, `imdb_ratings`, `imdb_stars` and `mpa`) that we will focus on today...